Dallas Mavericks all-time roster and statistics leaders

 The Mavericks have four retired jersey numbers: the number 12 jersey worn by Derek Harper, the number 15 jersey worn by Brad Davis, the number 22 jersey worn by Rolando Blackman, and the number 41 jersey worn by Dirk Nowitzki.
 Davis, who played 12 seasons with the Mavericks until his retirement in 1992, had his number 15 jersey retired by the franchise in November 1992.
 Blackman, who played 11 seasons with the Mavericks after being selected by the team in the 1981 draft, had his number 22 jersey retired in March 2000.
 Harper, who played parts of 12 seasons in two stints with the Mavericks starting with the 1983 draft, had his number 12 jersey retired in January 2018.
 Nowitzki had his number 41 jersey retired in January 2022.
+In January 2020 Kobe Bryant's no. 24 jersey was unofficially retired following his death even though he never played for the team.

 List

-Note: Statistics are correct as of February 24, 2023.
+Note: Statistics are correct as of November 18, 2025.

 International players

 In the National Basketball Association (NBA), foreign players—also known as international players—are those who were born outside of the United States.
 Players who were born in U.S. overseas territories, such as Puerto Rico, U.S. Virgin Islands and Guam, are considered international players even if they are U.S. citizens.
 In some borderline cases, the NBA takes into consideration whether a player desires to be identified as international.
 45 international players have played for the Mavericks.
 The first foreign-born Maverick is Rolando Blackman, who was born in Panama.
 However, he grew up in the United States and was drafted from Kansas State University in 1981.
 In the 1985 draft, the Mavericks selected three foreign players in the first round; German forward Detlef Schrempf, Canadian center Bill Wennington and German center Uwe Blab.